College Admissions Resources

-- MEFA Pathway Your Plan for the Future: This free college and career planning portal is open to every student in Massachusetts and provides self-assessment quizzes, a college search engine, a scholarships list, and the ability to keep a detailed profile of college applications.
+- MEFA Pathway: This free college and career planning portal is open to every student in Massachusetts and provides self-assessment quizzes, a college search engine, a scholarships list, and the ability to keep a detailed profile of college applications.
 Students simply need to create a log-in to gain access and stay on track during the admissions process.

 - College Scorecard: The College Scorecard allows students to find colleges based on certain criteria and includes information for each school on the average net price, 6-year graduation rate, median student federal loan debt, and median alumni salary.
 You can read our overview of the College Scorecard here.